Selection, Training and Duties of a Deputy Wildlife Conservation Officer.

 Basic Requirements and Qualifications

-Physical Requirements: Appointment to the position of Deputy Wildlife Conservation Officer is conditional upon passing medical, hearing, physical, strength and agility tests.
+Physical Requirements: Appointment to the position of deputy is conditional upon passing medical, hearing, physical, strength and agility tests.
 Applicant must be able to read at least 20/70 with the better eye and 20/200 with the poorer eye WITHOUT corrective lenses, and at least 20/20 with the better eye and 20/40 with the poorer eye WITH corrective lenses.
-Failure to meet established fitness standards shall disqualify individuals for selection as a Deputy Wildlife Conservation Officer.
+Failure to meet established fitness standards shall disqualify individuals for selection as a deputy.
 Physical examination report forms will be provided, but doctor's fees shall be at the expense of the applicant.

 Prior to taking the written entrance examination, each applicant will be required to successfully perform a physical test comprised of three exercises that will demonstrate that the applicant possesses the strength, agility and coordination to perform certain job related tasks.